I'm a gardener and nature lover. I enjoy writing articles and how-to guides that help people learn new things.

 - Leave your lights on for at least 12–14 hours per day.
 Fluorescent lights are not nearly as strong as the sun, so you need to compensate by giving your plants plenty of time under the lights.
 The easiest way to do this is with light timers.

-There are are whole bunch of grow light sets made specially for starting plants from seed.
+There are many grow light sets made especially for starting plants from seed.
 They are excellent and look great, but you can save plenty of money here if you wish.
 A simple shop light fitted with standard (and cheap) T8 bulbs will work nicely.

 I have been growing plants from seed under shop lights with typical T8 bulbs for years, and the results are great.
 In fact, I use the darkest part of my basement so natural light won't interfere.
 Just make sure to set the height of the light very close to the young seedling, and you will be fine.